-If the test pressure was not maintained for the duration of the test, immediately notify the grower and repeat the test as follows (unless otherwise directed):
+If the test pressure was not maintained for the duration of the test, immediately notify the Operator (if not directly involved in the test) and repeat the test as follows (unless otherwise directed):

 - a) Retest one half of the system or create sections using test plugs.
-Continue testing until crossconnection or leak is isolated. - b) Advise the grower to immediately remedy the cross-connected fixture(s) or drain(s) to ensure proper disconnection from the stormwater management system.
-If this is not possible, the grower should implement mitigation measures to ensure no chemigation water reaches the environment.
+Continue testing until crossconnection or leak is isolated. - b) Immediately remedy the cross-connected fixture(s) or drain(s) to ensure proper disconnection from the stormwater management system.
+These solutions must be permanent and cannot be undone or changed in the future.
+Examples of proper solutions include permanent removal, redirection to a holding tank or filling of the cross- connected fixture(s) or drain(s) with concrete.

+If an immediate solution is not possible, the Operator should implement mitigation measures to prevent chemigation water from reaching the environment until such time as a permanent solution can be implemented.